-- (a) A person or a close member of that person's family if that person: - (i) has control or joint control over the reporting entity; - (ii) has significant influence over the reporting entity; or - (iii) is a member of the key management personnel of the reporting entity or of a parent of the reporting entity. - (b) An entity is related to the reporting entity if any of the following conditions apply: - (i) The entity and the reporting entity are members of the same Group. - (ii) One entity is an associate or joint venture of the other entity. - (iii) Both entities are joint ventures of the same third party. - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity. - (v) The entity is a post-employment benefit plan for the benefit of employees of either the reporting entity or an entity related to the reporting entity. - (vi) The entity is controlled or jointly controlled by a person identified in (a). - (vii) A person identified in (a) (i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - (viii) The entity, or any member of a Group of which it is a part, provides key management personnel services to the reporting entity or to the parent of the reporting entity.
+- (a) A person or a close member of that person's family if that person: - (i) has control or joint control over the reporting entity; - (ii) has significant influence over the reporting entity; or - (iii) is a member of the key management personnel of the reporting entity or of a parent of the reporting - (b) An entity is related to the reporting entity if any of the following conditions apply: - (i) The entity and the reporting entity are members of the same Group. - (ii) One entity is an associate or joint venture of the other entity. - (iii) Both entities are joint ventures of the same third party. - (iv) One entity is a joint venture of a third entity and the other entity is an associate of the third entity.

-Notes forming part of Consolidated Financial Statements for the year ended March 31, 2022
+Notes forming part of Standalone Financial Statements for the year ended March 31, 2022